 If you are interested please message or call between 9am to 5pm Mon – Fri or 9am to 4pm Sat.
 Tel 07788251197 / 07899844524.

-Our adoption fee is £300, they are vaccinated, microchipped and neutered (unless the dog is too young to be neutered).
+Our adoption fee is on average £350, dependant on the dog, they are vaccinated, microchipped and neutered (unless the dog is too young to be neutered).

 When you adopt a Safe Rescue dog, you MUST use a slip lead.
 This will keep your dog safe: your new dog will be nervous and will not trust you, and you will not know which situations might upset your dog.
 If your dog panics, then a slip lead is the only way to prevent your dog from escaping (many dogs can escape from a collar and/or harness).
 It will take AT LEAST 3-6 months for your dog to settle-in and for you to know your dog fully (longer for nervous dogs).
 The slip lead must ALWAYS be used during this settling-in period.